statista/docs-developers/docs/coding-standards.md

-this is the place to add tutorials
+this is the place to coding standards